-This adaptogenic herb helps the body rein in a runaway stress response by addressing chronically high cortisol and adrenaline.
+This adaptogenic herb helps the body rein in a runaway stress response by addressing chronically high cortisol and adrenaline (learn more about the impacts cortisol has on your health and how to manage it here).
 Romm calls ashwagandha “a nerve tonic that builds resilience and coping.”

 In a review of five randomized controlled clinical trials, researchers noted significant anxiety relief among 400 participants who took daily doses of ashwagandha ranging from 120 to 1,200 mg for six to 16 weeks.

 Over time, ashwagandha helps return the body’s stress response to baseline, says Mazzarella.
 It may especially benefit anxiety sufferers with a history of trauma, who often experience anxious hypervigilance.
-(For more on ashwagandha and other adaptogenic herbs, see “Ancient Healers: Adaptogens”.)
+(For more on ashwagandha and other adaptogenic herbs, see “7 Adaptogens for Health”.)

 How to Use: Mazzarella recommends taking ashwagandha for at least three months.
 “People taking ashwagandha report an almost imperceptible upturn in mood and overall energy,” she says.
 “They’ll say, ‘I can handle things more easily’ or ‘Life is just better.’”

 (Try this Evening Ashwagandha Latte recipe for a great nightcap.)

 Rhodiola (Rhodiola rosea)